matrix-org/matrix-spec-proposals/proposals/2746-reliable-voip.md

 ### Add `invitee` field to [`m.call.invite`](https://spec.matrix.org/v1.5/client-server-api/#mcallinvite)
 This allows for the following use cases:
- * Placing a call to a specifc user in a room where other users are also present.
+ * Placing a call to a specific user in a room where other users are also present.
  * Placing a call to oneself.

 The field should be added for all invites where the target is a specific user, and should be set